bhrevol/dlsite-utils/README.md

 Distributed under the terms of the [MIT license][license], _DLsite Utilities_ is free and open source software.

+[Mutagen][mutagen] is licensed under the terms of the GNU General Public License v2.0 or later.
+If you redistribute _dlsite-utils_ with the optional `mutagen` extra included, your redistribution must comply with the terms of the GPL v2.0 or later.

 ## Issues

 If you encounter any problems,